tonkeeper/ton-connect/README.md

 * Unique identifiers for each service to prevent cross-service tracking.
 * Explicit control over data shared with the service (wallet address, email etc.)
 * Repeated authentication for confirming operations on the service (off-chain).
+* Protocol does not permit accidental signing of blockchain transactions.

 ### TON wallet address